-Candidates rated company, culture, and mission as less important and rarely highlighted them as helpful.
+Candidates rated company, culture, and mission as less important, and rarely highlighted them as helpful.

 Candidates do care about your company and culture - it's just not what they're looking for in the text of your job description.
-Many people in our study mentioned that they often look for a company's info on its website, LinkedIn Page, or in interviews, rather than in the text of a job post.
+Many people in our study mentioned that they often look to get info on a company through its website, LinkedIn Company Page, or in interviews, rather than in the text of a job post.

-You should make it easy for candidates to learn more about your company in places like your website or LinkedIn Page.
+You should make it easy for candidates to learn more about your company in places like your website or Company Page.
 When it comes to the limited real estate of your job post, however, focus on the job itself.